091500/gearblynk/README.md

 Now it is possible with GearBlynk app!

 GearBlynk is available for free download in official Samsung Galaxy Apps store since 7 Aug 2018
-GearBlynk PRO is available in official Samsung Galaxy Apps store since 26 Nov 2018 :boom:
+GearBlynk PRO is available in official Samsung Galaxy Apps store since 26 Nov 2018

 **PRO version features:**